Should I Sell Assets Or Give Away Money Before Filing For Bankruptcy?

 If the client filed for Chapter 13 bankruptcy, then they will meet with the trustee, and the trustee will review the Chapter 13 repayment plan to ensure that the client has an income sufficient to make the payments and still pay for monthly living expenses.
 In some cases, a trustee might request additional information, but it will usually be clear after the first meeting whether there are any nonexempt assets.
 After three to five years of making payments in accordance with the Chapter 13 repayment plan, the client’s debt will be discharged.
 Once the discharge has occurred, the client will have a document stating that they no longer have to make payments on the debts associated with the Chapter 13 bankruptcy.

 How Long Does It Take For Someone To Recover Financially After Filing For Chapter 7 Bankruptcy?

 As long as a person doesn’t have any additional credit problems after they file for Chapter 7 bankruptcy, it will only take about one year before they will be able to finance a car, and about two years before they will be able to buy a home.
 In order to reestablish credit after filing for bankruptcy, obtaining a secured credit card, using it regularly, and making every payment on time can help.

 Once someone files for bankruptcy, they will be barred from filing again for eight years.
 Credit card companies often solicit people who have just received discharges, and I caution people against taking credit cards.
 This is because it is one of the most common ways people get into financial messes in the first place.

-For more information on Selling Assets Prior To Bankruptcy In NJ, a Free consultation is your next best step.
+For more information on Selling Assets Prior To Bankruptcy In NJ, a Personalized Case Evaluation is your next best step.
 Get the information and legal answers you are seeking by calling (732) 733-2830 today.